 Do what you must to insert a getaway into your annual goals.
 Stop drinking Starbucks and put that money away for the next trip…start a micro business that will pay for one…cancel cable tv for the Spring and Summer.
 Whatever you have to do…do it!
 The experience of a vacation has such a valuable return on investment (click here for my post on r.o.i.) compared with buying tangible items.

-Happy Spring and Summer to you!
+Happy Summer to you!